Learning extremal graphical structures in high dimensions: Background

 Multivariate Pareto distributions arise as natural models in the study of multivariate extreme events, since they are the only possible limits of so-called threshold exceedances.
-To formalize this, consider a random vector $\g X = (X_j: j \in V)$ in $\R^d$ with eventually continuous marginal distributions $F_i$ and define $F(\g x) = (F_1(x_1),\dots,F_d(x_d))$.
+To formalize this, consider a random vector $\g X = (X_j: j \in V)$ in $\R^d$ and define $F(\g x) = (F_1(x_1),\dots,F_d(x_d))$.
+Suppose that $\g X$ has eventually continuous marginal distributions $F_i$, in the sense that there exists $x_0$ such that $F_i(x_0) < 1$ and $F_i$ is continuous on $(x_0, \infty)$.
 If for some random vector $\g Y$ the limit relation